nyauo/workspace/README.md

 3. Call `performFitting` which optimises different voltage regions before a global fit using Levenberg–Marquardt and trust‑region algorithms.
 4. Compute diode, ohmic and non‑ohmic current components with `calculateCurrents` and plot them via `plotResults`.
 5. Save the results and display final parameters.
 Interactive refinement can further tweak parameters with real‑time plots.

+## Parameter regularisation

+`errorFunction` and its partial variants now accept a vector of prior parameter values.
+When `config.regularization.lambda` is greater than zero an L2 penalty
+`lambda * ((x - prior).^2)` is appended to the residuals.
+Set `config.regularization.prior` and `config.regularization.lambda` in `loadConfig.m` to bias
+the optimisation toward expected parameter values.